Interprofessional Health Sciences Campus

 At the conclusion of the program, the student will:

-Students transferring from other majors at Seton Hall, or from external colleges, may be asked to submit satisfactory scores from the nursing admission examination selected by the College of Nursing, in addition to achieving a 3.3 cumulative GPA; these students must also earn at least a C+ in all nursing and science courses while tracking the nursing major.
+Students transferring from other majors at Seton Hall, or from external colleges, must achieve a 3.3 cumulative GPA; these students must also earn at least a C+ in all nursing and science courses while tracking the nursing major.
 Provisional nursing students who meet the eligibility requirements for the nursing major must submit the relevant SHU forms/online application to the Assistant Dean for Student Success, or the Associate Dean for Undergraduate Programs prior to beginning the second year at Seton Hall.
 Internal transfer students who meet the eligibility criteria and have been admitted to the College of Nursing must submit the relevant SHU forms/online application to change majors.
 Admission to the pre-licensure nursing major is on a space-available basis.
 Students may track the nursing major for two semesters only.
 Eligible provisional nursing students must declare the nursing major at the completion of the spring or second semester of their first year.

-All sciences must be taken at a 4-year college with a grade of B or better to meet the College of Nursing requirements.
+To meet College of Nursing requirements, sciences must be taken in the last 5 years at a 2- or 4-year college with a grade of B or better.
 All transfer courses must be approved by appropriate departments and the Associate Dean for Undergraduate Programs.

 All applicants to the College of Nursing whose native language is not English must have taken the TOEFL iBT® test within the past five years and achieved minimum scores of:

 Each state’s Board of Nursing has the responsibility to determine who is eligible to take the registered nurse licensure examination (NCLEX-RN).
 Graduation from the nursing program satisfies one of the eligibility requirements.
-There are other eligibility criteria as well.
+There are other eligibility criteria as well such as a criminal background check for New Jersey licensure as a registered professional nurse.
 Since eligibility criteria may vary, applicants should check with the Board of Nursing of the state in which they plan to apply for licensure to determine the eligibility criteria.
-Our programs meet the pre-licensure curriculum requirements for most states – applicants should check our CON website https://www.shu.edu/nursing/upload/Out-of-State-Requirements.pdf to determine whether their home state accepts our program to meet their state’s curriculum requirements.
+Our programs meet the pre-licensure curriculum requirements for most states – applicants should check our CON website to determine whether their home state accepts our program to meet their state’s curriculum requirements.

 The College of Nursing is co-located with the School of Health and Medical Sciences, and the Hackensack Meridian Health School of Medicine on the Interprofessional Health Sciences campus (IHSC) in Nutley, NJ which is approximately 10 miles from the South Orange Campus.
 The IHSC is shared by the three schools with a focus on interprofessional education.
 This state-of-the-art facility contains many classrooms, including traditional and advanced technology learning studios which better accommodate a flipped classroom pedagogy.
 This campus provides many opportunities for interprofessional experiences related to simulations, service learning, and work on interprofessional teams and guest speakers for students in all three schools.

 All the labs and more classrooms are located on the second floor along with some administrative offices.
-The skills labs include 3 flexible skills rooms with 8 beds in each room which can be flexed into one large 24- bed room if needed, and 2 part-task training rooms, for practice of foundational and specialized clinical skills.
-The health assessment labs include 16 standardized patient encounter rooms and 3 health assessment examination table labs with 8 exam tables per room.
-The simulation center includes state-of-the-art clinical, control room, and debriefing environments for each of the 7 rooms, along with state-of-the-art adult, birthing, pediatric and neonatal high-fidelity simulation mannequins, a nursing/communication station and an operating room.
-Some of the patient simulation rooms can be flexed between a single or double patient room or an ICU, PACU, etc. There are two debriefing rooms which can be flexed into simulation rooms for use during high traffic times during the semester.
+The skills labs include 3 flexible skills rooms with 8 beds in each room, and 2 part-task training rooms, for practice of foundational and specialized clinical skills.
+The health assessment labs include 3 health assessment examination table labs with 10 exam tables per room.
+There is a 16-bed Standardized Patient Center where students are evaluated on their exam skills utilizing standardized patients (actors performing the role of the patient) or peer to peer evaluation.
+The High-Fidelity Simulation Center includes 7 state-of-the-art clinical acute care rooms, control rooms, and debriefing spaces.
+These rooms are designed to mimic state-of-the-art acute care adult, birthing, pediatric and neonatal high-fidelity rooms utilizing simulation mannequins as well as a nursing/communication station and an operating room.
+Some of the patient simulation rooms can be flexed between a single or double patient room or an ICU, PACU, etc. The spaces can be transformed into different patient care areas such as a psychiatric dayroom, athletic field or home environment.
+There are four debriefing rooms used to process the simulation after the event to help students gain insight into their patient care techniques and improve patient outcomes.

 The College of Nursing uses an outside vendor to manage and store clinical documents.
 All students entering a clinical course must use the online system and vendor specified by the College of Nursing for clinical clearance and to manage clinical documents.
 Students must begin the clinical clearance process the semester prior to entering the clinical setting to meet the deadline.
 Prior to enrollment in any clinical course, accepted students must complete university and college health requirements including a physical examination, medical history, immunization and titers, drug screen, and competencies including the American Heart Association Certification course for CPR (BLS for Healthcare Professionals).
 This also includes a criminal background check through CastleBranch.com.
 Completion of requirements is due annually.
 Clinical agencies vary in their requirements for clinical participation and these may be changed in addition to the regular requirements.
 All requirements must be submitted by the established due date.
-For clarification, see the Blackboard/Communities/ Undergraduate Majors site for the Clinical Clearance folder.
-Requirements are also outlined in the Undergraduate Nursing Student Handbook.
+For clarification, see Clinical Clearance Documents and the Undergraduate Nursing Student Handbook in the Undergraduate Nursing Team’s page.

 Students who fail to comply with clinical clearance requirements or deadlines for submission of clearance documentation will not be permitted in clinical settings and can be removed from the respective clinical course(s).
 Decisions on accepting students at any clinical site reside with the clinical agencies themselves.
 Any findings on a student’s background check or drug screening can result in the inability of the College of Nursing to secure clinical placements for him or her.
 In this case, it may become impossible for the student to complete the BSN program.

 Students taking clinical nursing courses must obtain professional liability and malpractice insurance in the amounts of $2,000,000 per claim/$4,000,000 aggregate, subject to change as required by external or regulatory agencies.
-Application forms and additional information can be obtained from the Blackboard/Communities/Undergraduate Majors website.
+Application forms and additional information can be obtained from the Undergraduate Nursing Team's page.

 A uniform and equipment policy for clinical practice is in effect in the College of Nursing.
 Appropriate attire is included in this policy, which must be adhered to by students of professional nursing.
-Please refer to the Undergraduate Nursing Student Handbook for details.
+Please refer to the Undergraduate Nursing Student Handbook in the Undergraduate Nursing Team's page for details.

 Gamma Nu Chapter of the international nursing honor society, Sigma Theta Tau International, Inc. inducts members annually.
 Please refer to the Undergraduate Nursing Student Handbook for more information.

-Fees are associated with certain courses for online examinations and testing, standardized testing, e-books, software, simulation activities and laboratory equipment.
-Students are responsible for the costs associated with clinical clearance requirements, clinical equipment, uniforms, and transportation to and from clinical practicum settings.
+Fees are associated with certain courses, standardized testing, e-books, software, simulation software, and laboratory equipment.
+Students are responsible for the costs associated with clinical clearance requirements, clinical equipment and supplies, uniforms and lab coat, and transportation to and from clinical practicum settings.

 Students obtain their clinical experience in a variety of settings.
 There are more than 40 hospitals/medical centers, nursing homes, subacute and rehabilitation centers and community/public health agencies that cooperate with the College of Nursing.

-Technical standards and academic standards for College of Nursing students are documented in the Undergraduate Nursing Student Handbook, posted on the Undergraduate Nursing Student Blackboard site.
+Technical standards and academic standards for College of Nursing students are documented in the Undergraduate Nursing Student Handbook, posted in the Undergraduate Nursing Team's page.
 Students are required to comply with all policies and requirements documented in the most current version of the Undergraduate Nursing Student Handbook.
 Such policies and requirements are subject to change.

 To enroll in the first clinical nursing course, NUTC 2011 Health Assessment, a pre-licensure student must be a nursing major, meet curricular prerequisites, have a minimum GPA of 3.0 and at least a “C+” in: